 By turning off the distractors, you are sending the message to each other that you are there for one another and emotionally available.
 There is more room to be truly present with each other and to enjoy each other.
 This can lead to rekindling your sex life, ‘seeing’ each other in a more meaningful way, and responding to each other on a deeper level.

-In therapy, we work with couples to find moments of focusing on just each other, improving the way they communicate, and opening themselves up to receive feelings of validation and connectedness.
+In Couples therapy, our team of therapists and psychologists work with couples to find moments of focusing on just each other, improving the way they communicate, and opening themselves up to receive feelings of validation and connectedness.
 Couples find as they provide time for each other disconnected from electronics/other distractors, the regain feelings of intimacy and closeness.

 TIP #4: Let go of lingering resentment.